 We’re featuring summer squash and zucchini in this bi-weekly Seasonal Recipe Round-Up.
 In this post, you’ll learn all about them and how to store and prepare them, plus I’ll share a how to preserve them long-term through dehydration.

-For today’s seasonal recipe round-up on squash (and zucchini), I’d like to show you how to dehdyrate it.
-A single zucchini or squash plant is quite productive and can easily overwhelm a good sized family.
-So preserving it for the future is a good and frugal idea.
-Not to mention that your family may be pretty sick of it, if you’re eating a lot fresh.
+For today’s seasonal recipe round-up, I’d like to show you how to dehydrate zucchini and summer squash!
+Preserving an abundant harvest frugal idea.
 The two best ways I’ve found to dehydrate zucchini are: shredded and thinly sliced.
 The thinly sliced become zucchini chips and they’re really good!

 In this first episode of Know Your Food with Wardee, you’ll get to know me and my family and my homestead.
 I’ll share why I started a podcast and what you can expect in the weeks to come.
 Plus, I’ll talk about how my family is merging both traditional foods and preparedness to come up with a long-term food storage plan, including some nitty gritty details.
 Check out the sneak peek video, or dive right in by pressing play.

 Read Lauren’s blessed GAPS Diet healing story!
 Then she shares an easy slow cooker apple pie filling made without sugar or starch.
 This is one of those easy recipes you need when on a healing diet!

 Probiotics are an essential part of the GAPS diet (a gut-healing protocol).
 This is how we repopulate our guts with all of the good stuff that we’ve been missing.
 However, as we introduce them, our bodies can experience difficulty.
 I hope that by sharing my story, you’ll avoid making the same mistakes I did! [by Mindy]